Marie of Brienne: Empress

 On 15 April 1240 (Easter), Baldwin II was crowned emperor in Hagia Sophia.
 Their only known son, Philip of Courtenay, was born in 1243.
 However this period of relative peace for the couple was not to last.
 Baldwin left for the Kingdom in France by the end of 1243, intending to seek support from Louis IX of France.
 In his absence Marie became regent of the Empire, with Philip of Toucy as her initial co-regent.
 Philip was a son of Narjot of Toucy and his first wife.
 His mother was a daughter of Theodore Branas and Agnes of France.
-Baldwin was absent for several years, first staying in France and then joining Louis IX in the Seventh Crusade.
+Baldwin was absent for several years, first staying in France and then joining Louis IX of France in the Seventh Crusade.
 He returned by 8 October 1248, the date of a charter that empowered her to mortgage his western lands in order to pay the huge debt of 24,000 hyperpers.

-Within a month of Baldwin's arrival, Marie left Constantinople for Western Europe, assuming they followed the instructions of Blanche of Castile, Marie's great-aunt, who had arranged for her visit and had given Baldwin 20,000 livres in exchange for two promises: not to sell his properties at Namur, and to send Marie to visit her within a month after his return to Constantinople.
-Baldwin is said to have prepared four armed ships to take Marie and her escort abroad.
-Marie arrived in Cyprus while Louis IX and the Crusaders were there, only to have a strong wind blow her ship free of its anchor, taking it and all its cargo to Acre, leaving Marie with only the clothes on her back and a cloak.
+Within a month of Baldwin's arrival, Marie left Constantinople for Western Europe.
+Marie's great-aunt, Blanche of Castile, had arranged for her travel and had given Baldwin 20,000 livres in exchange for two promises: not to sell his properties at Namur, and to send Marie to visit her within a month after his return to Constantinople.
+Baldwin prepared four armed ships to take Marie and her escort abroad.
+Marie arrived in Cyprus while Louis IX of France and the Crusaders were stationed there, only to have a strong winds blow her ship free of its anchor, taking it and all its cargo to Acre.
+This left Marie with only the clothes on her back and a cloak.
 The Crusaders there took care of her.
-Presumably soon after leaving Cyprus, Marie arrived in Negropont 30 January 1249, from where she reached France in May.
-According to the Chronique de Flandres, Marie stayed with her great-aunt until Blanche died in 1252, after which, it reports, Marie went to live in her husband's estates at Namur.
-For the next years Marie contested unsuccessfully with Henry V of Luxembourg for control of those properties—which were the source of income for both Emperor and Empress—until her cession of these lands and castles 17 June 1258 to Margaret II, Countess of Flanders.
+Soon after leaving Cyprus, Marie arrived in Negropont on 30 January 1249, from where she reached France in May.
+According to the Chronique de Flandres, Marie stayed with her great-aunt Blanche until Blanche died in 1252.

+After this, the Chronique de Flandres reports that Marie went to live in her husband's estates at Namur.
+For the next years Marie contested unsuccessfully with Henry V of Luxembourg for control of those properties, which were the source of income for both Emperor and Empress, until her cession of these lands and castles 17 June 1258 to Margaret II, Countess of Flanders.
 Despite this, the Castle of Namur refused to surrender to Henry, the vassal of Margaret of Flanders, until St. Vincent's Day (21 January 1259).
-After this, she went to the court of Castile where she successfully raised the money to ransom her son Peter, who was held hostage by bankers in Venice and who was released at some date between June 1258 and 1 May 1261.
+After this, she went to the court of Castile where she successfully raised the money to ransom her son Philip, who was held hostage by bankers in Venice and who was released at some date between June 1258 and 1 May 1261.